miohtama/ztanesh/README.rst

 * Colorize terminal tabs based on which server you are connected

+* No need to type ``cd``: just type in the directory name on the command prompt to enter into it

+* Double-tap TAB for autocompletion with arrow navigation

 * Remote aware autocompletion support for ``scp``, ``svn``

 * Readable prompt: bold text by default, timestamps, virtualenv detection, etc.